 Many Fraternals have core legacy systems that are 20 or even 30 years old.
 They prevent organizations from quickly developing new products, responding to regulatory changes, and, most importantly, delivering the world-class member experience the community deserves.

 These old systems, often with green screen monitors and archaic COBOL programming, have closed architectures.
 Product changes often require programmers to write new code, a time-consuming and expensive proposition.
 And that’s assuming they still has enough IT staff to maintain and program the old systems.

 The graying workforce is putting pressure on insurers and fraternal alike as the staff responsible for the legacy platforms is retiring and new hires lack the knowledge and experience to work on these outdated platforms.

-This outdated core systems are still able to service existing business — but, typically lack the capable of supporting the future needs of the company.
-They aren’t able to support fast product development and lack APIs to integrate with digital front-end tools like agent and member self-servicing portals that are critical to meeting member expectations.
+These outdated core systems are still able to service existing business — but, typically aren't capable of supporting the future needs of the company.
+They aren’t able to deliver fast product development and lack APIs to integrate with digital front-end tools like agent and member self-servicing portals that are critical to meeting member expectations.

 To continue to deliver on the long-proud fraternal traditional organizations need to replace their outdated core systems with the modern, rules-based back-end platforms and integrated digital front-end tools that will enable them to create exceptional member experiences.